Technologicat/mcpyrate/doc/walkers.md

      - `withstate(subtree, ...)` should be used if you then intend to `visit(subtree)`, which recurses into that node (or suite) only.

-   It is possible to mix and match, but think through what you're doing.
+   It is possible to mix and match if you think through what you're doing.

  - `reset(k0=v0, ...)`: clear the whole state stack and `self.collected`.